 2. Take the Family to the PNE

-The Pacific National Exhibition (PNE) runs from mid-August until the first Monday in September every day except for the first two Mondays (i.e., August 20 and 27 in 2018).
+The Pacific National Exhibition (PNE) runs from mid-August until the first Monday in September every day except for the first two Mondays (CANCELLED in 2020).

-This is one of Vancouver’s premier summer events, and this year promises to be phenomenal.
+This is one of Vancouver’s premier summer events.

 Top activities included with admission are all the free nightly concerts, SuperDogs shows and various other performances and exhibits.
 Even if you don’t pay the extra money for a ride pass, you and your kids will have a blast.